alibaba/rtp-llm/README.md

 [English](README.md) [中文](README_cn.md)

+### *News*

+- [2024 / 06] We are releasing a brand new version of rtp-llm, which features scheduling and batching framework refactored in c++, complete gpu memory management and allocation track and new Device backend.
+Check release info for more details !
+- [2024 / 06] We are currently working on support for multiple hardware backends in extensive collaborations with hardware manufacturers.
+AMD ROCm, Intel CPU and ARM CPU support are on their way, stay tuned for upcoming releases!

 ## About
 * rtp-llm is a Large Language Model (LLM) inference acceleration engine developed by Alibaba's Foundation Model Inference Team.
 It is widely used within Alibaba Group, supporting LLM service across multiple business units including Taobao, Tmall, Idlefish, Cainiao, Amap, Ele.me, AE, and Lazada.
 * The rtp-llm project is a sub-project of the [havenask](https://github.com/alibaba/havenask)